 Point of Care technology is an innovative way to improve the efficiency of your nursing staff’s charting.
 From computers, tablets, or even smartphones, nurses can now enter resident data in real-time, which reduces the hours it takes to complete charts and allows for a greater dedication to providing quality care.
 In addition, login information and passwords must be entered into these devices in order to access health records, which means that there is less risk of sensitive information being compromised.

-Point of Care charting is the use of stationary devices, computers, tablets, and even cell phones to enter nursing data conveniently.
-While some PoCs are limited to bedside use, others are entirely mobile and allow nursing staff to document resident nursing notes on the move, at the same time as they are providing care within the nursing home.
+Point of Care, CNA POC, charting is the use of stationary devices, computers, tablets, and even cell phones to enter nursing data conveniently.
+While some CNA POCs are limited to bedside use, others are entirely mobile and allow nursing staff to document resident nursing notes on the move, at the same time as they are providing care within the nursing home.

 Nursing electronic medical records (EMR) and electronic health record (EHR) systems are fast becoming the norm—instead of the exception—in nursing homes.
 This is due to nursing home owners understanding the advantages of electronic nursing documentation.

 The best Point of Care systems: